AlexKumar19/fastpages-APCSP/_posts/2023-04-30-AP_computers_networks.md

 > Review previous lecture on Parallel Computing and watch Daily vidoe 4.3.
 Think of ways to make something in you team project to utilize Cores more effectively.
 Here are some thoughts to add to your story of Computers and Networks...

 - What is naturally Distributed in Frontend/Backend archeticture?
+  - The frontend and backend of a web application are naturally distributed.
+The frontend is typically hosted on a web server, which is a single machine.
+The backend, on the other hand, can be distributed across multiple machines.
+This is because the backend typically consists of different components, such as a database, a web server, and an application server.
+Each of these components can be hosted on its own machine.

 - Analyze this command in Docker: ```ENV GUNICORN_CMD_ARGS="--workers=1 --bind=0.0.0.0:8086"```.
 Determine if there is options are options in this command for parallel computing within the server that runs python/gunicorn.
 Here is an [article](https://medium.com/building-the-system/gunicorn-3-means-of-concurrency-efbb547674b7)
+  - The command ENV GUNICORN_CMD_ARGS="--workers=1 --bind=0.0.0.0:8086" sets the environment variable GUNICORN_CMD_ARGS to the value "--workers=1 --bind=0.0.0.0:8086".
+The GUNICORN_CMD_ARGS environment variable is used to pass additional command line arguments to Gunicorn.

 > Last week we discussed parallel computing on local machine.
 There are many options.
 Here is something to get parallel computing work with a tool called Ray.